Platform Caveats

 • Arista EOS uses an invalid value for the suboption 150 of the DHCP option 82 when doing inter-VRF DHCPv4 relaying.

 • The DHCP client on Arista EOS is finicky.
-Management interface might lose its IPv4 address when the DHCP state changes on one of the data-plane Ethernet interfaces.
+When the DHCP state changes on one of the data-plane Ethernet interfaces, the management interface might lose its IPv4 address.

-The following features do not work on Arista cEOS Ethernet interfaces:
+• Anycast gateways and DHCP/DHCPv6 clients do not work on Arista cEOS Ethernet interfaces.

 Aruba AOS-CX